sballesteros/accordion/README.md

 # demo

+    npm run build

-open index.html in a browser
+and open index.html in a browser